 The setting has written records of all policies, procedures and practice regarding the promotion of positive identities and a strong sense of belonging within the setting, and makes them available to all stakeholders.
-See 10.1

-14.1.1 What policies and procedures within your setting relate to the promotion of positive identities and belonging in the best interests of children?
+14.1.1 Which of your policies and procedures relate to the promotion of positive identities and belonging in the best interests of children?